 What is a duty of care for medical malpractice vs. negligence?

-The duty of care for medical malpractice cases is that of a reasonably careful healthcare professional in the same field.
-The duty of care for personal injury cases based on ordinary negligence is that of a reasonable person in similar circumstances.
+In California, the duty of care for medical malpractice cases is that of a reasonably careful healthcare professional in the same field.
+Meanwhile, the duty of care for personal injury cases based on ordinary negligence is that of a reasonable person in similar circumstances.

 Is there a difference between medical malpractice and medical negligence?

-Legally, medical malpractice and medical negligence are interchangeable terms.
-They mean the same thing.[4]
+Medical malpractice and medical negligence are interchangeable terms in California.
+They mean the same thing.4

-Unfortunately, some other sources online cause confusion by differentiating between the two based on the healthcare professional’s level of intent.
+Unfortunately, some online sources cause confusion by differentiating between the two based on the healthcare professional’s level of intent.
 According to these sources:

 - medical negligence cases are when a healthcare professional accidentally causes harm during medical treatment, and

-- medical malpractice is when they make a mistake or decision while being aware of the potentially harmful consequences.[5]
+- medical malpractice is when they make a mistake or decision while being aware of the potentially harmful consequences.5

-It is the deviation from the professional’s standard of care, not intent, that makes a course of conduct malpractice.
+In California, however, it is the deviation from the professional’s standard of care – not intent – that makes a course of conduct malpractice.

 What are some common examples of medical malpractice claims?